 To help you navigate this new normal, our estate planning attorneys have put together a set of resources, which we call the College Pack Plan.
 Singh Law Firm’s College Pack Plan is a set of documents which your 18 year old establishes, granting you legal power over their healthcare decisions, authorizing release of their medical information to you, and allowing you to make financial decisions for them/sign their names in situations where their specific authorization would otherwise be required.
 These legal powers are in effect only if your grown son or daughter becomes medically incapacitated.

+This set of estate planning documents can be enormously advantageous for your whole family, and we’d recommend acting sooner rather than later.
 Why?
 Well, consider this: If your child were to become sick, you would not be able to make healthcare decisions for them, and you would not be able to sign documents on their behalf.
 If you were in such a situation, they would require you to go to court to get the court’s “permission” to make these decisions for your own adult child.
 This legal process is called a Conservatorship.
 A Conservatorship can take several months and cost ten-of-thousands of dollars to obtain.
 During this time, you will essentially be powerless to intervene on your adult child’s behalf.

 This is a great example of how estate planning can help you prepare for all possible contingencies.
 Of course, nobody ever plans for their adult child to have serious medical issues, but anything can happen, and it’s best to plan ahead.
-That’s what our College Pack Plan is all about.
+That’s what our College Pack Plan ™ is all about.